 Facilitate workshops at a teachers’ training college to improve teaching standards

-We run a training programme for local teachers in January and February every year, during the school holidays.
-The programme helps teachers improve their English and they attend workshops on classroom management.
+We run a training program for local teachers in January and February every year, during the school break.
+The program helps teachers improve their English and they attend workshops on classroom management.
 This is a great opportunity to share any ideas for activities and games they can use in their classrooms.

-This programme has been enormously successful in previous years, and we always have a large number of teachers looking to enroll.
+This program has been enormously successful in previous years, and we always have a large number of teachers looking to enroll.
 The more volunteers we have, the more teachers we can help!

 Attend teaching workshops and networking sessions to discuss education in Peru

 Once a week, you can join our teaching workshops where we discuss how to continue improving the work we do at schools.
 We also run monthly workshops to with local teachers to share new ideas about how to improve English teaching in Peru.